 Whilst people have always instinctively judged their health and attractiveness by the shape and thickness of their bodies, graphing entire populations is a relatively recent phenomenon.
 In the mid-nineteenth century the concept of “social physics” began applying formulas to body height and weight to classify people.

-Then, in 1972 Ancel Keys came up with the term “Body Mass Index” (BMI) to flesh out the old social physics ideas and define relative obesity.
+Then, in 1972 Ancel Keys came up with the term “Body Mass Index” to flesh out the old social physics ideas and define relative obesity.
 Ancel Keys is a legend in the nutrition science field.
 Before his death in 2004, he published many seminal papers which laid the ground for much of what we now take for granted in the weight control field of study.

 What BMI is Overweight?
+How about the Healthy Range?

 BMI Calculator and Waist Size